 And all of that hard work seems to be paying off in regards to the initial audience reactions.
 Most people seem to like or love Evil Dead Rise, one particular drunken troll notwithstanding.
 I would love to be among them.
 I’ve gotten the privilege of seeing an anticipated film early, and I’d love to say it’s great and get everyone else excited leading up to its official release.
 That’s one of my favorite parts of going to these festivals.
 But I just can’t bring myself to do it for this one.
 I completely understand why many others would like Evil Dead Rise.
 It gives you exactly what it’s promising: a frenzy of heavy violence and bloodshed.
 I don’t even consider it a bad film.
 It’s just not that good.
 But don’t let my misgivings stop you from seeing Evil Dead Rise if you’re interested.
 You’ll most likely get what you’re looking for, and that’s great!
 All I’m here to do is hopefully help people understand why I personally didn’t.

-Evil Dead Rise premiered at SXSW 2023 on March 15, and will be released in theaters on April 21, 2023.
+Evil Dead Rise premiered at SXSW 2023 on March 15, and was released globally in theaters on April 21, 2023.
+The film is now available to watch on digital and on demand in the US, and will be released on Home Premiere in the UK on June 5.